 Definition of safe time

-- If there are no uncommitted entries in the Raft log: the minimum of the current hybrid time and replicated_ht_lease_exp.
+- If there are no uncommitted entries in the Raft log, the minimum of the current hybrid time and

-In other words, the last committed entry's hybrid time is always safe to read at, but for higher hybrid times, the majority-replicated hybrid time leader lease is an upper bound.
-That is because we can only guarantee that no future leader will commit an entry with hybrid time less than ht if ht < replicated_ht_lease_exp.
+In other words, the last committed entry's hybrid time is always safe to read at, but for later hybrid times, the majority-replicated hybrid time leader lease is an upper bound.
+This is because it can only be guaranteed that no future leader will commit an entry with hybrid time earlier than

 Propagating safe time from leader to followers for follower-side reads

-As before, "safe time to read at" means that no future writes are supposed to change the view of the data as of the read timestamp.
-However, only the leader is able to compute the safe read time using the algorithm described in the previous section.
-Therefore, we propagate the latest safe time from leaders to followers on AppendEntries RPCs.
-This means, for example, that follower-side reads handled by a partitioned-away follower will see a "frozen" snapshot of the data, including values with TTL specified not timing out.
-When the partition is healed, the follower will start getting updates from the leader and will be able to return read results that would be very close to up-to-date.
+As stated previously, "safe time to read at" means that no future writes are supposed to change the view of the data as of the read timestamp.
+However, only the leader is able to compute the safe read time using the algorithm described previously.
+Therefore, the latest safe time is propagated from leaders to followers on